run-x/opta-docs/content/en/tutorials/upgrading_eks.md

 which should cover Opta-managed EKS setups.

 > The guide below does the update via the AWS Console, but you can do the commands via the cli as well if you so wish
-> Please refere to [here](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html) for more details.
+> Please refer to [here](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html) for more details.

 ## Steps
 As Kubernetes always [maintains 1 minor version compatibility backwards or forwards](https://kubernetes.io/releases/version-skew-policy/),